|

-A NEW 23-TUBE HIGH-FIDELITY ALL-WAVE RECEIVER
+A NEW 23-TUBE HIGH-FIDELITY ALL-WAVE RECEIVERBy E. H. Scott

 President of E.H.
 Scott Radio Labs, Inc.